Leadership skills for public service

 Join the ranks

 When you complete the CPM program, you’ll receive a certificate of completion from the SFA Department of Government for 25 contact hours of management training and education for each track completed.
-The program has more than 100 graduates, and you’ll be joining the ranks of 1,700 Certified Public Managers in Texas.
+The program has more than 200 graduates, and you’ll be joining the ranks of more than 2,000 certified public managers in Texas.

 Earn continuing education credit